MARKETING STRATEGY, PLAN & TACTICS

 How often do they purchase your goods and services

 How much do they spend on average each month or year

 If the purchases or leads are coming in through your online platforms, how

 Oftentimes businesses don’t have the infrastructure to report on this data and are then unable to build a marketing plan that is data-driven.
 This is where hiring a marketing consultant can be invaluable to your business.
-Meta Strategy Group offers monthly or quarterly consultation services to assist with identifying metrics that need to be tracked, analyzing them and advising on where to adjust and pivot the marketing plan to use the most effective tactics available.
+We offer monthly or quarterly consultation services to assist with identifying metrics that need to be tracked, analyzing them and advising on where to adjust and pivot the marketing plan to use the most effective tactics available.

 What are the Most Effective Tactics Available

 If you need one take away from this article, let it be this:

 When it comes to determining the best or most effective marketing tactics, a true marketing professional will always tell you it depends.

 That’s not a cop out.
 That’s honesty.
 Square pegs don’t fit in round holes.
 Some agencies will try to tell you that SEO is the most effective marketing tactic, but that’s only because it brings their business the most revenue.

 Our mission is to help your business identify the most effective tactics available to achieve your business goals.
 If you’re not ready to commit to a long-term relationship with a marketing consultant, start with a one-hour strategic consultation with one of our marketing professionals.